Part 3: Semi-Comprehensive CFD Software

 CAD Cleanup

 Pre-processing starts with importing a geometry surface (.stl) file of the boundaries of the fluid and/or solid domains to be modeled.
-I’ve found working with .stl files frustrating as they more frequently suffer from boundary edge, surface intersection, and flipped normals errors which require either manual repair or re-export at higher tessellation densities.
-We imagine this will change in the future as current trends are towards 3D solid file types, such as Parasolids (.x_b, .x_t), due to their superiority and CFD software demand for high quality geometries.
+I’ve historically found working with .stl files frustrating as they more frequently suffer from boundary edge, surface intersection, and flipped normals errors which require either manual repair or re-export at higher tessellation densities.
+However, as of 2026, CONVERGE Studio has moved beyond the .stl-only workflow and now natively supports direct CAD geometry import (including Parasolids .x_b, .x_t, STEP, and IGES) via its integrated CAD Editor.

 Unfortunately, if you plan to tackle assemblies or parts with fine geometric details, you are going to run into surface triangle errors that must be fixed before proceeding.
 Though CONVERGE Studio provides the standard tools for performing such repair (detection, deletion, stitching, patching, renormalization, etc.), the whole process of manual repair makes me want to switch professions, regardless of the software being used.
 Honestly, I just can’t stomach the wasted time.
 I prefer working with 3D solids.
-In that case, CFD detected geometry errors are due to 3D solid modeling errors, not to faulty surface triangle definitions during export, and can be cured in the native 3D solid model prior to export/import.
-Trust me when I say that this is a much faster workflow for complex, multi-part assemblies.
-(Note: Convergent Science has let us know that the forthcoming major release of CONVERGE Studio 3.0 will provide a direct CAD geometry import option via integration of Spatial’s API.)
+In that case, CFD detected geometry errors are due to 3D solid modeling errors, not to faulty surface triangle definitions during expor.
+The current versions of CONVERGE Studio (Version 3.0 and newer) have addressed this by integrating Spatial’s 3D InterOp API, allowing for a much faster workflow for complex, multi-part assemblies by working directly with native CAD data.
+This significantly reduces the "stomach-turning" manual repair time previously associated with this software.

 Case Setup

 At this point the user can transition into setting up the simulation conditions via the “Case Setup” menu.
 This menu provides a step-wise progression through specifying the type of simulation, continua, boundary conditions, motions, physics models, grid controls and output controls.
 In complete contrast to the dumbed-down simulation specifications available in the CAD-embedded tools discussed previously, case setup in CONVERGE Studio feels like it goes too far in the opposite direction.
-Serious expert knowledge is required to make judicious choices on many of the input steps during the process.
-I believe CONVERGE could benefit from simplification whereby some of the more technical or challenging parameter or model selections are hidden, defaulting to best practices and leaving expert controls only accessible through additional menu items.
+While historically this process required deep expert knowledge for every parameter, current versions of CONVERGE Studio have introduced "Custom Panels" and application-specific templates.
+These simplify the interface by hiding specialized technical controls and defaulting to best practices for common applications like gas turbines or electric motors, addressing the "over-complicated" nature of the legacy setup.

 Boundary condition specifications are typical with both Dirichlet and Neumann conditions available for inlet and outlet boundary types, as well as wall, symmetry, periodic and interface boundary types.
 For wall boundaries, the boundary can be stationary, translating, rotating, or determined via Fluid-Structure Interaction and Newton’s laws.
 A second option is specifying a moving boundary whereby the mesh will be recalculated, compliant with the boundary motion, at each time step in a transient simulation.
+To improve on the computational expense of this approach for steady-state problems, CONVERGE now includes an Under-Relaxation Steady (URS) solver, which allows for rapid convergence without the need for traditional pseudo-transient time-marching.
 With physical model selections and initial conditions specified, the final step in case setup is the mesh definition.
 A base mesh size (in 3 dimensions) is defined and must be consistent across regions.
+In addition to the standard base mesh, users can now inlay specific mesh structures (Inlaid Meshes) into the domain for better boundary layer resolution or to align with specific flow features.
 CONVERGE CFD will then utilize, at run time, a cut-cell Cartesian method to create a boundary-fitted mesh of mostly hexagonal mesh cells with arbitrary-sided polyhedrals near boundary surfaces.

 Three additional mesh operations are also available: mesh scaling, mesh embedding, and the previously mentioned AMR.
 The mesh scaling operation does exactly what it sounds like- either scaling up or down the cell density of the base mesh.
 The embedding option allows you to specify surfaces or volumes on which to refine the base mesh and can be defined on a per region basis.
 The most interesting option is the AMR method in which the user specifies the criteria for refinement and the frequency at which refinements are made during the simulation.
 All meshing options, as well as the other simulation parameters specified in the case setup, can be adjusted during the simulation through editing of a text file containing the case setup.
 CONVERGE has recently provided the example case below showing the result of a Large Eddy Simulation (LES) using adaptive meshing.
 The reader should note the higher concentrations of mesh elements in regions with high gradients of the scalar being tracked.